pcdavies/kubernetes-tutorial/Istio.md

 - The instructions summarized below can be found [Here](https://istio.io/docs/examples/bookinfo/)

 - Since "Automatic Sidecar Injection" is possible, use this options documented below.
-As an additional Note: Notice that we are setting istio up to perform auto sidecar injection on the **default** namespace.
-You can use another namespace in place of default, however, when deploying the applications, services, etc. for the booking example, you would be required to explicitly specify the namespace you created.
-The tasks documented below will use the **default** namespace.
+As an additional Note: Notice that we are setting istio up to perform auto sidecar injection on the **istio-demos** namespace (which we will create).
+You can use another namespace in place of istio-demos, however, when deploying the applications, services, etc. for the booking example, you would be required to explicitly specify the namespace you created.
+The tasks documented below will use the **istio-demos** namespace.
 However, after completing this tutorial, you may want to explore the [./samples/istio](./samples/istio) folder in this repository for examples of how to use a different namespace.

+    create a namespace into which our demos will be deployed
+    ```
+    kubectl create namespace istio-demos

+    kubectl label namespace istio-demos istio-injection=enabled
+    ```

     Run all commands a the **$** prompt:
     ```
-    kubectl label namespace default istio-injection=enabled

-    kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
+    kubectl apply -n istio-demos -f samples/bookinfo/platform/kube/bookinfo.yaml
     ```

     Run all commands a the **$** prompt:
     ```
-    kubectl get services
+    kubectl get services -n istio-demos

-    kubectl get pods
+    kubectl get pods -n istio-demos
     ```

 - Set ingress gateway for applications

     Run all commands a the **$** prompt:
     ```
-    kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
+    kubectl apply -n istio-demos -f samples/bookinfo/networking/bookinfo-gateway.yaml
     ```

 - Check Gateway

     Run all commands a the **$** prompt:
     ```
-    kubectl get gateway
+    kubectl get gateway -n istio-demos
     ```

 - Determine IP and Port